beeleebow/bradbow.com/posts/2017-09-22-total_v_partial_functions.md

 ## Getting back to Total Trust

-There is nothing more sacred than the relationship between a programmer and his functions.
+There is nothing more sacred than the relationship between a programmer and their functions.
 We must mend this rift, lest we doom ourselves to a broken existence, full of pain and suffering.

 Let's start with a healthy dose of honesty. **There is no function we could write** that returns a <code class="language-csharp">decimal</code> output for every possible <code class="language-csharp">Cart</code> input.
 It doesn't exist, because a cart with no items in it doesn't have a average per-item cost.
 We simply can't satisfy this signature.